imsardine/dev-notes/docs/typing.md

           - Type to a steady rhythm.

-            Generally, the TIME BETWEEN KEYSTROKES SHOULD BE THE SAME, giving you a sense of flow and the ability to scan ahead at a constant speed.
+            Generally, the TIME BETWEEN KEYSTROKES SHOULD BE THE SAME, giving you a sense of flow and the ability to SCAN AHEAD at a constant speed.

           - Relax.